 Special Accounting Provision

 The special accounting provision within this statement permits reporting entities to utilize a form of “macro-hedging” in which a portfolio of derivatives hedges the duration difference between an asset portfolio and a portfolio of product liabilities (i.e., an ALM Hedge), which could include the entire book of business or subsections thereof, pursuant to a Clearly Defined Hedging Strategy (throughout this issue paper also referred to as “CDHS” or “hedging strategy”).
 This is considered a macro-hedge, as the designated hedged item is attached to a portfolio of product liability contracts with different characteristics and liability durations.
 Under this special accounting provision, the portfolio of contracts giving rise to the hedged item is not required to be static but can be revised to remove assets/derivatives/policies and/or include new assets/derivatives/policies to allow for continuous risk management (hedging) of the product liabilities in accordance with the specific risks being hedged and the hedge objectives of the specified, documented hedging strategy.
-In designating the hedged item, reporting entities are permitted to exclude specific components of the asset, derivative, and/or liability portfolios, but such exclusions must be documented at the hedge inception.
+In designating the hedged item, reporting entities are permitted to exclude specific components of the asset, derivative, and/or liability portfolios, but such exclusions must be documented at hedge inception.

 This special accounting provision permits reporting entities to utilize a specified derivative, or a portfolio of specified derivatives, as the hedging instrument within an ALM Hedge to hedge the interest rate sensitivity, or a specific percentage of the interest rate sensitivity, of the designated hedged item.
 Hedged items include various interest rate sensitive products where duration can be reliably measured using one of the metrics in paragraph 11.
-The hedging instrument may reflect a dynamic hedging strategy in which a portfolio of derivatives comprising the hedging instrument is rebalanced in accordance with changes to the hedged item in order to adhere to the specified, documented hedging strategy.
-Fair value fluctuations not attributed to the hedged risk, including fair value changes from excluded open components, shall be recognized as unrealized gains or losses.
+The hedging instrument may reflect a dynamic hedging strategy in which a portfolio of derivatives comprising the hedging instrument is rebalanced in accordance with changes to the hedged item to adhere to the specified, documented hedging strategy.
+(Moved to paragraph 12.)

 With the provisions in this standard to allow for flexibility in the hedged item coupled with a dynamic hedging approach (rebalancing of derivative hedging instruments), there is a greater risk of misrepresentation of successful risk management and achievement of a highly effective hedging relationship.
 Although this risk cannot be eliminated, the following provisions intend to ensure governance of the program and provide sufficient tools to allow for regulator review: